Engeyum Kadhal: Production

-Prabhu Deva initially named this film as Paris.
+The film began development in 2009.
 It was developed under the title Ich until it was finally renamed Engeyum Kadhal in 2010.
-The name was changed to seek tax exemption.
 158 women auditioned for the heroine before Hansika Motwani was selected.
-The composition of the songs took place in Sydney toward the end of 2009.
-The film started its shooting schedule in Paris on 2 June 2009, canning scenes featuring Ravi and Hansika.
-The video clip of the song "Nenjil Nenjil" was made in Santorini Island in Greece and Thee Illai song was shot in New Zealand.
+The film was predominantly shot in Paris.
+The song "Nenjil Nenjil" was shot at Santorini, and the song "Thee Illai" was shot in New Zealand.
+Savitha Radhakrishnan dubbed for Motwani.